StarThief26/Anti-Enderman-Griefing/README.md

 [INFO] Datapack v0.0 has been installed
 ```

-All datapacks will, in addition, attempt to turn the gamerule Send Command Feedback to false and Reduced Debug Info to true.
-This is in an attempt to provide a cleaner and more natural UI for the players; however, they will only be set to this default when the first datapack is installed.
-The datapacks will not try and modify these values as long as there is an existing pack installed.

 ### Options
 ---
 If you wish to change any options in the datapack or find any commands the datapack has added, first make sure the world has cheats enabled.